 Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 3.11 - Vanden/ Canon Road Overcrossing Public Works 1.
 Coordinate with One Lake developer to complete the design and construction of Vanden Road widening and grade separation FY25-FY26 Due to the complexity of the project and available funding construction is planned to be completed over multiple construction seasons.
-Below is an update on the various components of the project. • Right-of-way - COMPLETE.
-The project has acquired all the required land to construct the widening improvements • Environmental Clearance - IN PROGRESS The team is actively working on obtaining permits from California Department of Fish and Wildlife for construction impacts to endangered species within the project area.
-The project has received all other permit approvals for impacts to environmentally sensitive habitat/wildlife. • Design - The 50% design plans and specifications have been completed.
-Staff is currently reviewing. • Utility Relocation - IN PROGRESS, there are existing utilities (e.g., fuel lines, irrigation, water, overhead joint powers, joint trench, etc.) in the proximity of the project and staff is has had preliminary discussions with the responsible parties to start the relocation process.
+Below is an update on the various components of the project.
+Right-of-way - COMPLETE.
+The project has acquired all the required land to construct the widening improvements Environmental Clearance - IN PROGRESS The team is actively working on obtaining permits from California Department of Fish and Wildlife for construction impacts to endangered species within the project area.
+The project has received all other permit approvals for impacts to environmentally sensitive habitat/wildlife.
+On February 25, conducted a NEPA revalidation meeting with Caltrans and environmental consultant.
+Design - The 50% design plans and specifications have been completed.
+Staff is currently reviewing three options for the sanitary sewer system in Vanden Road.
+Utility Relocation - IN PROGRESS, there are existing utilities (e.g., fuel lines, irrigation, water, overhead joint powers, joint trench, etc.) in the proximity of the project and staff is has had preliminary discussions with the responsible parties to start the relocation process.

-Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update 2.
-Coordinate with One Lake developer to complete design for Canon Road Overcrossing and secure outside agency approval FY25-28 Design drawings are approved by Union Pacific Railroad (UPRR) for the new bridge structure over the railroad tracks.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update On March 14, staff met with representatives from PG&E to discuss the initial scoping for the overhead line relocation.
+2. Coordinate with One Lake developer to complete design for Canon Road Overcrossing and secure outside agency approval FY25-28 No work completed this past quarter.
+Design drawings are approved by Union Pacific Railroad (UPRR) for the new bridge structure over the railroad tracks.
 The remaining UPRR tasks include real estate approval, cost estimating, execution of a construction management agreement, plans for the closure of the at-grade crossing and permitting with the California Public Utilities Commission.
 3. Seek and pursue funding opportunities for the Canon Road Overcrossing FY25-FY28 No work completed in the past quarter.

-QL 3.12 - Markeley Lane Public Works 1.
+Strategies Department Lead Supporting Departments Actions Timeline Estimated Cost Progress Update QL 3.12 - Markeley Lane Public Works 1.
 Planning, design, right-of- way acquisition, and environmental permitting to develop shovel- ready construction documents FY25-FY27 \$1.8M In December, staff conducted a scoping meeting with the design consultant team.
 Staff covered the Markeley Lane general alignment and inclusion of a roundabout.
 Additional discussion items included underground utilities, drainage, street lighting, fiber, environmental clearance, right-of-way acquisition, and nearby subdivision development coordination.
-Anticipate receiving the proposal to complete plans, specifications, and engineer's estimate in January 2025.
 Preliminary construction costs indicate this segment of Markeley Lane to be approximately \$4.3 million.
+Currently there is no funding identified for construction.
+In February staff received a proposal from a design consultant to complete plans, specifications, and engineer's estimate.
+Staff is in the process of procuring two additional design proposals from consultants.
+On March 27, staff met with a master developer to discuss the existing entitlements for Master Planning Unit Development Area 3.
+Staff will continue to explore the option of the developer leading the design an construction of Markeley concurrent to Public Works delivering the project as a city led effort.
+QL 3.13 - Soccer Complex Public Works 1.
+Complete a site analysis, feasibility study, environmental clearances, and roughly 30% design FY25-FY26 \$350K Complete Matt Garcia Park to be future site for soccer complex.